TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/SystemExtensions.rst

 directory.

 Some of these extensions provide documentation, too.
 The documentation is linked here.
 You can find a more detailed list below.
-EXT:core, EXT:backend and other low level system extensions do not have their own documentation; the functionality is documented in :ref:`TYPO3 Explained <t3coreapi:start>`.
-For Extbase and Fluid, please see
-:ref:`Developing TYPO3 Extensions with Extbase and Fluid <t3extbasebook:start>`.

 .. toctree::
    :hidden: